-For this recipe you will want to use Old Fashioned Rolled Oats.
+For this recipe, you will want to use Old Fashioned Rolled Oats.
 Quick oats will not provide the same consistency.
-I use Bob’s Red Mill Wheat Free, Dairy Free, Gluten Free rolled oats.
+I use Bob’s Red Mill Wheat Free, Dairy Free, Gluten-Free rolled oats.

-To ensure that the oats stay gluten free, they test each batch in their quality control laboratory when the oats arrive from the farm, and after they are packaged in their dedicate gluten free facility.
+To ensure that the oats stay gluten-free, they test each batch in their quality control laboratory when they arrive from the farm and are packaged in their dedicated gluten-free facility.

 ½ Cup of Nut or Seed Butter

 For those who may be allergic to all nuts and peanuts, butter made from seeds is a great choice.

-⅓ cup Dried Fruit
+⅓ Cup Dried Fruit

-Options include, but are not limited to: dried blueberries, cherries, cranberries, figs, apricots, dates, pineapple, apricots, banana chips and coconut flakes.
+Options include, but are not limited to: dried blueberries, cherries, cranberries, figs, apricots, dates, pineapple, apricots, banana chips, and coconut flakes.

-3 Tablespoons Liquid Sweetener
+2 Tablespoons Liquid Sweetener

-Using a liquid sweetener in this recipe not only adds a sweet flavor, but also contributes to the texture and consistency of the recipe.
+Using a liquid sweetener in this recipe not only adds a sweet flavor but also contributes to the texture and consistency of the recipe.

 2 Tablespoons Seeds

-When using pumpkin seeds, or any other larger seed, be sure to break them down in a food processor first.
+When using pumpkin seeds, or any other larger seed, break them down in a food processor first.

 ½ Teaspoon Spices

 Just be mindful of which spices you are using; you wouldn't want to use an entire ½ teaspoon of ground cloves -

-My Favorite Combinations
+My Favorite Energy Bite Combinations

-Peanut Butter + Dried Blueberries + Chia Seeds + Cinnamon
+- Hemp Seed Butter + Dried Blueberries + Chia Seeds + Cinnamon

-Cashew Butter + Dried Tropical Fruit (pineapple, banana, coconut) + Hemp Seeds + Ground Ginger
+- Cashew Butter + Dried Tropical Fruit (pineapple, banana, coconut) + Hemp Seeds + Ground Ginger

-Sunflower Butter + Dried Cherries + Pumpkin Seeds + Pumpkin Spice
+- Sunflower Butter + Dried Cherries + Pumpkin Seeds + Pumpkin Spice

 - 1 cup old fashioned rolled oats

-- 1/2 cup warmed nut or seed butter , or any nut or seed butter choice
+- ½ cup nut or seed butter

-In a large bowl, mix everything together until all of the ingredients are well incorporated.
+- In a large bowl, mix everything together until all of the ingredients are well incorporated.